IMClick-Project/IQ/Cubic Equations of State Simulator/MATLAB Grader/Assignment 2/Problem 4/README.md

 *Figure 8.
 Mode of use and example of results executing the third option of the entropy menu: PST Surface given Isotherm Temperatures.*

-## 4. Isobar given Pressure on a TH Diagram
+## 4. Isobar given Pressure on a TS Diagram

 The fourth option of the entropy menu allows generating on a TS diagram the isobar of a substance given a pressure, a reference state, and a cubic equation of state ([documented code](https://github.com/IMClick-Project/IQ/blob/main/Cubic%20Equations%20of%20State%20Simulator/Code%20Documentation/Entropy%204%20-%20Isobar%20given%20Pressure%20on%20a%20TS%20Diagram.md)). **Figure 9** illustrates the access mode and parts of the window for this option: **section a)** allows selecting the compound (which defines the corresponding reference state recorded in the database), the cubic equation of state, and the isobar pressure to perform the calculations; and **section b)** graphs and shows the results of the computed isobar on a TS diagram.